Transposition of the Great Arteries (TGA)

-Although this procedure is effective in stablising the baby temporarily, open heart surgery to treat TGA is always necessary.
-This is typically peformed in the first week of life, once the baby is stable.
+Although this procedure is effective in stabilising the baby temporarily, open heart surgery to treat TGA is always necessary.
+This is typically performed in the first week of life, once the baby is stable.

 During this operation, the baby’s heart function is taken over by a ‘heart-lung machine’ which makes sure that blood is still being pumped around the body.
 At this point, the surgeon will switch the arteries around to their normal position.
 Closure of any other defects including ventricular septal defects will also happen then.

-The survival rates of this surgery are very high – 98%, Very rarely side effects can occur.
+The survival rates of this surgery are very high.
 In most cases, a baby will need to spend a couple of days in intensive care and should be ready to go home within 10 days of surgery.

 General advice/info for the future

 Most babies are completely well, pink, active, and gaining weight a few days after surgery.
 They will have a scar down the middle of the chest, and there may be small scars where drain tubes were used.
 These fade very rapidly, but they will not go altogether.
 Smaller scars on the hands and neck usually fade away to nothing.